 Most genealogy software programs have a feature that allows you to backup the data.
 You should do this as often as you can remember to do it.
 Ideally, you should back up your data each time you add new information to your family tree.
 If this is too cumbersome of a routine for you, and you feel like you don’t have time to take a few minutes and do it every time you use the software, then do it on a schedule and stick to it.
 Backing up your data weekly or monthly, on the same day or week of the month each time, is a good practice anyone can do.
 Make sure to put your backup data in a separate file, and organize your backup files by date in a desktop folder created just for them.

 2. Invest in an External Hard Drive

 Whenever you make your backup files, don’t just store them on your computer.
 Keep a copy of them there, yes, but also keep some copies off of your computer.
 If your computer is lost or damaged, you will still have a way to restore your genealogy data.
 Moving your backup files onto an external hard drive after you create them is an excellent idea.
 Keep the external hard drive in a location completely separate from your computer, so you won’t lose your data if your computer is stolen.

 3. Put Backup Copies on CDs

-At least twice a year, move your most recent backup file of your family tree onto a CD.
-It’s simple to burn a copy from your desktop or external hard drive onto the CD.
-Keep the CD either in a fire and waterproof container at your house, or, ideally, away from your house, such as with a relative or in a safe deposit box at the bank.
-If you want to make sure your data is really secure, make more than one CD while you’re already making one, and keep these different copies in different places.
+At least twice a year, move your most recent backup file of your family tree onto a thumb drive.
+It’s simple to burn a copy from your desktop or external hard drive onto the thumb drive.
+Keep the thumb drive either in a fire and waterproof container at your house, or, ideally, away from your house, such as with a relative or in a safe deposit box at the bank.
+If you want to make sure your data is really secure, purchase more than one thumb drive and keep these different copies in different places.
 It is highly unlikely all of your sources of genealogical data will every be lost or stolen.